 Student Demographics

-In Fall 2022, the first-year class includes graduates from 74 colleges and universities throughout the nation.
-Men make up 51% of the class; 49% percent are women.
-25% of the class members are students of color.
-The median LSAT score of entering students is 157, while the median GPA is 3.62.
-They have 48 different undergraduate degrees, with the most popular being political science, history, English, finance, psychology, and communications.
+In Fall 2023, the first-year class includes graduates from over 70 colleges and universities throughout the nation.
+Men make up 48% of the class; 52% are women.
+22% of the class members are students of color.
+The median LSAT score of entering students is 157, while the median GPA is 3.65.
+They have 48 different undergraduate degrees, with the most popular being political science, psychology, business, biological sciences and communications.

-Notably, 17 students are enrolled in the 3+3 Program, which provides eligible students from the Humanities and Social Sciences, and the Manship School of Mass Communication, to be admitted to the Law Center prior to completing an undergraduate degree.
+Notably, 23 students are enrolled in the 3+3 Program, which provides eligible students from the College of Humanities and Social Sciences, the Manship School of Mass Communication and the College of the Coast and Environment to be admitted to the Law Center prior to completing an undergraduate degree.

 LSU Law’s unique focus on the civil and common law systems means attorneys trained in the program can and do come from anywhere—and practice successfully in any venue.